Jess Glynne: 2010–2013: Career beginnings

 music course at an East London college, Access to Music London, where she met her future collaborators: songwriter Jin Jin and producer Bless Beats.
-She also studied in Westminster University.
 One of Glynne and Jin Jin's compositions caught the attention of Black Butter Records, who signed Glynne to a publishing deal and introduced her to music managers and lawyers.
 Black Butter co-president Joe Gossa said of Glynne, "her voice just flipped me out, there was a fierceness to it.
 She can talk about everyday things in this way that's just epic".
 She signed a contract with Atlantic Records in August 2013, consequently leaving her job at the time in brand management for a drinks company.

 2013–2016: I Cry When I Laugh and breakthrough

 In 2013, deep house producer Route 94 approached Glynne about rewriting and providing vocals for his song "My Love".
 It was later released as a single in February 2014 and reached number one on the UK Singles Chart.
-It was later certified Platinum by the British Phonographic Industry.
+It was later certified platinum by the British Phonographic Industry.
 British band Clean Bandit heard "My Love" and approached Glynne to feature on their song "Rather Be".
 Band member Jack Patterson spoke of "a real subtlety of emotion in her voice".
 The collaboration produced the single which also charted atop the UK charts, becoming the third fastest-selling single and most streamed song of 2014.
 The single attained number one and top five positions on charts across Europe and Oceania, and was a top ten hit on the US Billboard Hot 100.
 Both "Rather Be" and "My Love" received nominations at the BRIT Awards for Best British Single.
 For her work on "Rather Be", Glynne won the Grammy Award for Best Dance Recording and was nominated for Song of the Year at the inaugural BBC Music Awards.

-In July 2014, Glynne's debut solo single, the Gorgon City-produced "Right Here" was released.
+In July 2014, Glynne's debut solo single, the Gorgon City-produced "Right Here", was released.
 It charted in several countries, including at number six in the UK.
 Glynne appeared at many British music festivals during mid 2014, including Bestival, Glastonbury, Lovebox, V Festival and Wireless.
 She toured around the UK from October 2014, beginning in Sheffield and finishing at the Electric Brixton in London.
 Also during 2014, Glynne collaborated on songwriting projects with Little Mix, MO, Rudimental, and Tinie Tempah.
 A second collaboration with Clean Bandit, "Real Love", was released in November 2014 and reached number two in the UK.